HaigBishop/particle-distortion-analysis/README.md

 python particle-distortion-analysis.py
 ```
 2. Run using the Windows executable
-(Look for the .exe file in the lastest release on the [Github page](https://github.com/HaigBishop/particle-distortion-analysis/releases))
+(Look for the .exe file in the lastest release on the [Github releases page](https://github.com/HaigBishop/particle-distortion-analysis/releases))

 ## Background/Theory
 The purpose of this software is to select events from a microaspiration experiment and track the distortions.